 Kia EV6: Robo Dog

-Not a celebrity in sight in this one, just a cute robotic dog that seems to be chasing a shiny but generic car around a big city, all to the tune of karaoke staple “Total Eclipse of the Heart.”
+Not a celebrity in sight in this one, just a cute robotic dog that seems to be chasing a shiny but generic car around a big city.
 The dog finally catches up to the car and leaps off a building.
 If you watch closely, you can see a signal on the dog that indicates low battery, and it ends up dead on the sidewalk.
 Lucky for the robo pup, the driver spots him and resuscitates him with a charge from his Kia EV6.

 - Branding.
 The dog may very well be nominated for a Clio advertising award, but I worry that the brand message was too weak and only truly shows the power of an EV at the end of the ad.